qwyjibojones/o2-pushbutton/openshift/bare-metal/README.md

 ### Dynamic Provisioning with Gluster

-For the gluster ansible scripts to work, please make sure you have the latest CentOS7 and updates installed on your gluster nodes.
-We will show the dynamic provisioning via heketi.
-The dynamic provisioning is facilitated through heketi and will carve out volumes from the gluster cluster on demand.
-At the time of writing this document the version of CentOS that we know worked with the configuration setup is **CentOS Linux release 7.6.1810 (Core)**.
-Note, when the openshift installation gets to heketi and it loads the topology it seems to take a while, so please be patient.

-The gluster interface allows one to dynamically provision volumes using heketi.
-The current installation allows the gluster server to be installed as a daemonset into OpenShift.
-This is indicated by the variables in the inventory file:
+**Step XX.** If provisioning with Gluster, modify the inventory file appropriately:

 ```config
 openshift_storage_glusterfs_is_native=true
 openshift_storage_glusterfs_heketi_is_native=true
 openshift_storage_glusterfs_name="dynamic"
 ```

+*Notes:* For the gluster ansible scripts to work, please make sure you have the latest CentOS7 and updates installed on your gluster nodes.
+We will show the dynamic provisioning via heketi.
+The dynamic provisioning is facilitated through heketi and will carve out volumes from the gluster cluster on demand.
+At the time of writing this document the version of CentOS that we know worked with the configuration setup is **CentOS Linux release 7.6.1810 (Core)**.
+Note, when the openshift installation gets to heketi and it loads the topology it seems to take a while, so please be patient.

 A gluster server is installed on every node listed in the **[glusterfs]** section.